Abortion providers ask Supreme Court to decide if Texas law violates Constitution

 The result, the brief said, is that Texans who can afford it are traveling hundreds of miles to obtain abortions out of state.
 And those without means, it said, are forced to maintain an unwanted pregnancy or “seek ways to induce an abortion without medical assistance, as reports now suggest more Texans are doing.”

-Essentially, the groups are asking the court to take up the case before there is a definitive ruling on the law from the U.S. Court of Appeals for the 5th Circuit, which won’t hold a hearing until December.
+Essentially, the groups are asking the court to take up the case before there is a definitive ruling from the U.S. Court of Appeals for the 5th Circuit, which won’t hold a hearing until December.

 “The writing is on the wall” that the 5th Circuit will hold that federal courts are powerless to preemptively block enforcement of a state law prohibition enforced by private citizens, the filing said.

+The coalition, which includes the American Civil Liberties Union and Planned Parenthood, asks the Supreme Court to consider this question: “Whether a state can insulate from federal-court review a law that prohibits the exercise of a constitutional right by delegating to the general public the authority to enforce that prohibition through civil actions.”

-The Supreme Court should go ahead and consider the issue now, it said, since other states with legislatures looking to restrict abortion are considering adopting the Texas model.
-It is rare but not unheard of for the Supreme Court to accept a case before an issue has worked its way through lower courts.
+It asks the court to expedite consideration, so that the matter could be briefed and heard in December.
+Other states with legislatures looking to restrict abortion are considering adopting the Texas model.

+It would be quite rare for the Supreme Court to accept a case before an issue has worked its way through lower courts.

+The court on Dec.
+1 will hear arguments over Mississippi’s law banning most abortions after 15 weeks, which is being touted as an opportunity to overturn Roe v.
+Wade.

-It is only one strand of the legal maneuvering involving the law, known as Senate Bill 8.
+The new filing at the Supreme Court is only one strand of the legal maneuvering involving the law, known as Senate Bill 8.
 The Justice Department has filed suit seeking to have the law declared unconstitutional.
 A hearing before a federal judge in Texas is scheduled for next week.

-And a Texas doctor wrote an op-ed in The Washington Post on Saturday saying that he had provided an abortion for a woman, which had violated the law.
+And a Texas doctor wrote an op-ed in The Washington Post on Saturday saying that he had provided an abortion for a woman that violated the law.
 The admission essentially invited a lawsuit that could be used to challenge the statute, and three private citizens have filed suits against Dr. Alan Braid.

 The Supreme Court was asked to keep the law, which authorizes those who bring successful civil actions against people who aid a woman in obtaining an abortion a bounty of at least $10,000.